 Is migraine a progressive disease?
 Short answer in a subgroup it is.

-With migraines there is a line in the sand, but it isn’t firm as we can wander back and forth.
-This line is Episodic migraines less than 15 a month.
-Chronic migraines greater than 15 a month.
+With migraine, there is a line in the sand, but it isn’t firm, as we can wander back and forth.
+This line is Episodic migraine, less than 15 a month and Chronic migraine, greater than 15 a month.

-Treatment for migraines involves lifestyle, acute treatments (triptans) and preventative treatments.
-With chronic migraines the goal is to improve overall functioning.
+Treatment for migraine involves lifestyle, acute treatments (triptans) and preventative treatments.
+With chronic migraine the goal is to improve overall functioning.
 Preventative treatments are considered at their Most effective at a 50% migraine frequency reduction.

-Liption stated currently there are risk factors for progression from episodic to chronic and that the hope is to prevent progression.
-2% of migraineurs who are episodic go on to develop chronic migraines.
+Lipton stated currently there are risk factors for progression from episodic to chronic and that the hope is to prevent progression.
+2% of the population develop chronic migraine.
 Risk factors include such things as;

 - having a high frequency to begin with,